gcurtin84/MSDS692_X41_Data-Science-Practicum-I/README.md

 ## Personal Experience

-From my own experience, I have found that one factor distinguishes if I win a prize.
-Generally, when my overall score exceeds 180 total points, a prize is won.
+From my own experience, I have found that one factor distinguishes how well I do in a particular contest.
+Generally, when my overall score exceeds 180 total points my odds of winning are higher.
 Anything less than 180 points usually results in no prize.
-With 9 DFF positions and a goal of 180 overall points, I attempt to pick players that will exceed 20 points.
-Is it possible to make a tool that accurately predicts players that will exceed 20 fantasy points (FPTS)?
-It is around this question that I have designed the tool described below.
+Of course, this distinguishing factor does not always prove to be true.
+However, it is an obtainable goal that has given me a decent amount of success.
+With 9 DFF positions and a goal of 180 overall points, I attempt to pick the cheapest players that I believe will exceed 20 points.
+The below project is designed in an attempt to make such a tool.

 ## Project Design

+To keep this project simple I focused on the QB position.
+The dataset was created by web-scraping from [fftoday.com](http://fftoday.com/stats/playerstats.php?Season=2018&GameWeek=1&PosID=10&LeagueID=)

 ## Stats Dataset